smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 ## 🟩 mouse/keyboard:
 * dpi should be 1000/1300/1600 for lowest latency (1000 recommended)
 * hz should be 1000 or 2000hz (higher will raise cpu % usage and 8000hz should be fine for a keyboard all you need for these is USB 2.0)
-* sensitivity, i like 1:1 6in 1080° turn for freelook/reflex sights and 9in 90° for anything 4x+ scopes (for 3rd person RPG games 4in 1080° for freelook)
+* sensitivity, i use 1:1 7in 1080° turn for freelook/reflex sights and 9in 90° for anything 4x+ scopes (for 3rd person RPG games 4in 1080° for freelook feels good)
-* keep your sensitivity the same so you dont suck, find that perfect 1:1 sens for competitive i used to use 7in 1080° turn
+* keep your sensitivity the same so you dont suck, find that perfect 1:1 sens for competitive
 #
 * best rapid trigger settings all keys (0.6 actuation is pretty much a mouse click)
 * actuation point(0.6) continuous rapid trigger(0.2 sensitivity) 1000hz/8000hz (competitive games faster)